-At Haas since January 2019, Harrison has advanced the school’s mission in a number of critical areas:
+At Haas since January 2019, Harrison has advanced the school’s mission in a number of critical areas, including:

-She committed to making Haas a more diverse and inclusive school by creating a more diverse Haas Advisory Board, employing extensive resources to diversify the student body, rethinking faculty and staff hiring, and incorporating anti-bias training for senior leaders, staff, and students.
+committing to making Haas a more inclusive school by creating a more diverse Haas Advisory Board; employing extensive resources to diversify the student body; rethinking faculty and staff hiring; and incorporating anti-bias training for senior leaders, staff, and students.